 During Spring 2021, Dr. Arudra Burra (IIT Delhi) visited our class to speak on the topic of decolonizing philosophy in the contemporary Indian context.

 In this course, my students and I examine the role of work in a fulfilling human life.
 The average American spends more than half of their waking life at work.
 Is spending so much time and energy at work an impediment to our happiness?
 Or can work be a means to fulfillment?
 How exactly does work figure in a good life?
 These are questions that everyone who works for a living can benefit from asking.
 But answering these questions requires us to think about the nature of work: what is work?
 How does work differ from leisure?
 Is work an intrinsic feature of human life, or is it imposed from outside?
-What makes some kinds of work fulfilling and others unfulfilling?
+What makes some kinds of work fulfilling and others unfulfilling and alienating?

 These questions may seem abstract, but how we answer them will directly affect our decision-making about concrete, practical issues in the real world: for example, how we think managers should treat their subordinates, how business owners should treat their employees, or how representatives should shape policy to serve their constituents.
 These ‘abstract’ philosophical questions thus show themselves to be practically important, while the ‘real world’ issues show themselves to be philosophically grounded.